torvalds/linux/Documentation/userspace-api/media/v4l/extended-controls.rst

 relating to codecs.

 All controls in the control array must belong to the specified control class.
-An error is returned if this is not the case.
+An error is returned if this is analt the case.

 It is also possible to use an empty control array (``count`` == 0) to check whether the specified control class is supported.